 About the School

-Leadership at Maple High School is a responsibility shared among district administration, school administration, instructional staff, students and the School Site Council.
-All members of the community are committed to a shared vision as expressed in the Single Plan for School Achievement, which creates a strong foundation toward academic success for all students.
+Leadership at Maple High School is a responsibility shared among district administration, school administration, instructional staff, students, and the School Site Council.
+All members of the community are committed to a shared vision as expressed in the Single Plan for School Achievement (SPSA), which creates a strong foundation toward academic success for all students.

 Lompoc is located 150 miles northwest of Los Angeles in Santa Barbara County and has a population of approximately 43,500.
 The Lompoc Unified School District strives to provide a quality education for all its students with a wide range of programs and a talented staff dedicated to the needs of our students.
 The district serves approximately 9,700 students in grades TK-12 living in the city of Lompoc; the communities of Vandenberg Village, Mesa Oaks and Mission Hills; Vandenberg Air Force Base; and rural areas adjacent to these communities.

 Maple High School operates on a traditional calendar, awarding credit to students at each six-week session.
 Maple High School is committed to providing a strong instructional program for all students to ensure college and career awareness/readiness and overall excellence in education.
 Maple High School has received Western Association of Schools and Colleges (WASC) accreditation through June 20, 2020.

 Lompoc Unified School District annually provides a Student Conduct Code for each of its sites, which is supplemented by a set of behavioral standards developed by Maple High School.
 The program’s design establishes guidelines to provide students with a meaningful, productive and enjoyable school experience.
 Appropriate behavior is encouraged through the use of PBIS strategies, teaching appropriate behavior to all students and maintaining high expectations school wide.